aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 Model inheritance
 -----------------

-Odoo provides two *inheritance* mechanisms to extend an existing model in a modular way.
+ERP provides two *inheritance* mechanisms to extend an existing model in a modular way.

 The first inheritance mechanism allows a module to modify the behavior of a